Skip to content

 7. Garnish and Serve: Once the biryani is cooked, remove it from the heat and let it rest for about 10 minutes.
 Garnish with the reserved fried onions, chopped coriander, and a squeeze of lemon juice.
 Serve hot with raita or salan.

-See also Dindigul Biryani Mix: The Ultimate Guide to Authentic Taste
+See also Bone Biryani: The Ultimate Guide to Savory Flavors & Perfect Preparation

 Tips for Perfect Orugallu Biryani